Horsham: Holbrook

 An area of Horsham named after a feeder stream of the River Arun.
 It consists of residential housing, the majority of which is of late 20th-century origin.
 The suburb is substantial enough for two council wards.
 The hamlet around Old Holbrook House is immediately to the north of the A264, which abuts Holbrook.
 Holbrook House was previously the home of Sir William Vesey-Fitzgerald, Governor of Bombay and M.P. for Horsham (1852–1875).
 The Tithe Barn at Fivens Green is the most notable building in the district.

 Littlehaven

 This hamlet dates back to the late 18th century, when a small number of houses were in existence, with an inn opening in the early part of the 19th century.
-A station opened in the area in 1907, originally called Rusper Road Crossing halt, but later renamed Littlehaven.
+A station opened in the area in 1907, originally called Rusper Road Crossing Halt, but later renamed Littlehaven.

 Needles

 South-west of the town, the Needles estate was laid out from c.
 1955, with a mixture of privately owned and council-built houses and bungalows.
 The land around Hills Farm nearby was sold for development in 1972 and further development took place in the 1980s.
-The Needles are named after a local farmhouse, called so as it was built using timbers from ships wrecked on the Needles formation.
+The Needles are named after a local farmhouse, built using timbers from ships wrecked on the Needles rocks off the Isle of Wight.